Right Arrow

 2. Team lifts for heavy or awkward items.

-3. Inspection and maintenance of storage areas to prevent shifting.
+3. Inspection and maintenance of storage areas to mitigate shifting.

 “Person enters no-go zone” detection helps ensure only authorized staff are present during high-risk moves.
 Video records support root-cause analysis and targeted retraining.